 If I fulfill this oath and do not violate it, may it be granted to me to enjoy life and art, being honored with fame among all men for all time to come; if I transgress it and swear falsely, may the opposite be my lot.

-Peter and I are watching a very interesting documentary about volcanoes.
+Peter and I were watching a very interesting documentary about volcanoes.

 It touched on many things including lead poisoning during the First Century Rome.

-Unbeknownst of the toxic effect of lead, the Roman Aristocrats of the First century were being poisoned with lead imbibed from their wine, food and the use of make-up.
+Unbeknownst of the toxic effect of lead, the Roman Aristocrats of the First century were being poisoned with lead, which they copiously imbibed from their wine, food and the use of make-up.

 As a consequence of the lead poisoning, many of the aristocrats went mad like Caligula and Nero.